SN2 reaction: E2 competition

 A common side reaction taking place with SN2 reactions is E2 elimination: the incoming anion can act as a base rather than as a nucleophile, abstracting a proton and leading to formation of the alkene.
 This pathway is favored with sterically hindered nucleophiles.
 Elimination reactions are usually favoured at elevated temperatures because of increased entropy.
-This effect can be demonstrated in the gas-phase reaction between a sulfonate and a simple alkyl bromide taking place inside a mass spectrometer:
+This effect can be demonstrated in the gas-phase reaction between a phenolate and a simple alkyl bromide taking place inside a mass spectrometer:

 With ethyl bromide, the reaction product is predominantly the substitution product.
 As steric hindrance around the electrophilic center increases, as with isobutyl bromide, substitution is disfavored and elimination is the predominant reaction.
 Other factors favoring elimination are the strength of the base.
 With the less basic benzoate substrate, isopropyl bromide reacts with 55% substitution.
 In general, gas phase reactions and solution phase reactions of this type follow the same trends, even though in the first, solvent effects are eliminated.